-The IC shall work remotely.
-UNDP Local Socio-Economic Development Projects Manager will directly supervise the IC.
-IC will be directly responsible to, reporting to, seeking approval/acceptance of output from UNDP Local Socio-Economic Development Projects Manager.
+The IC shall work remotely on a home-based modality.
+UNDP Local Socio-Economic Development Projects Manager will directly supervise the IC and IC will be directly responsible to, reporting to, seeking approval/acceptance of output from UNDP Local Socio-Economic Development Projects Manager.